 Some of My Highlights in 2018

 - I launched this blog in February.
-I took me about three months to get the site built.
+It took me about three months to get the site built.
 Sometimes I read blog posts that tout “start a travel blog in just a few hours” and I laugh.
-Yeah, you could start a travel blog in a few hours on a small budget but it’s probably not going to be high quality and will require a lot more work over time.
+Yeah, you could start a travel blog in a few hours on a small budget but it’s probably not going to be high quality and will require a lot more work overtime.
 I decided to put a lot more time into creating exactly what I envisioned for this site.
 And while it’s still a work in progress, I’m pretty happy with it and I’ve had some great feedback.

 - My little niece was born in July and I finally got a chance to visit her in December.
 I can’t wait to spend more time with her as she grows into a young lady.